aakashadesara/react-native-beginner-tutorial/README.md

 ## 😅 "Components"?
 What's that

 So before we dive deep into development, it's imporant to understand one of the literal basic building blocks of React applications -- Components.
-Components are pretty much what they sound like, a piece, of an application.
+Components are pretty much what they sound like, a piece of an application.
 Developers create Components in their apps so they can re-use code, and re-use various parts of the UI (user interface) throughout the application.

 There are two types of Components, `functional` components and `class` components.
 Both serve the same purpose but have nuances in their implementations.